wso2/product-microgateway/README.md

 pizzashack-project.balx
 ```

-Then use the micro gateway runtime component to run this executable file.
+Then use the microgateway runtime component to run this executable file.
-* Go to the <MG_RUNTIME_HOME>/bin folder and execute the following command
+* Go to the <MG_RUNTIME_HOME>/bin directory and execute the following command

 `$ bash gateway <path_to_the_excutable_file>`